Nods news , A fixorage happened

 Did it work --------- did it hell as like.

 In the end I resorted to butchery .
-I noticed that the Aeroquip flexi has a taper on the end exactly like a bleed nipple and the slave has the same so the taper will fit into it , trouble was the two didnt meet up as the pipe inlet on the slave was too deep ( or the pipe too short ).
+I noticed that the Aeroquip flexi has a taper on the end exactly like a bleed nipple and the slave has the same so the taper will fit into it , trouble was the two didnt meet up as the pipe inlet on the slave was too deep ( or the pipe too short :roll: ).

 Anyway as a trial i removed 2.5mm off the flat that the copper washer is suppoed to seal too thus allowing the two tapers to meet up.